 ▶ INDIA: Another church planting movement began in North India in 1994.
 Before this there were only about 27 churches among the Bhojpuri tribes in North India.

 The IMB sent Indian evangelists from south India to come and preach the gospel in the north.
 Within 18 months 6 of them were killed.
 Through this experience God gave them a new idea.
 It came from Luke 10 where Jesus sent out the 70 disciples two by two.
-There it says in verse 5, "But whatever house you enter, first say, 'Peace
+There it says in verse 5, and Hinduism.
+Isn't that amazing.